tenaciousRas/cookbook-development/README.md

-# HipSnip Cookbook Development
+# Chef Cookbook Development
+### forked from (hipsnip-cookbook-development)

-We use this as a central place to manage the Gem dependencies, Rake tasks and development readme that's shared between our cookbooks.
+A central place to manage the Gem dependencies, Rake tasks and development readme that's shared between Chef cookbooks.
 See below on how to get set up for working on a HipSnip cookbook, and how to run the tests for it.

 ## What you'll need to get started